Home » Raising Alpacas » Alpaca Cost and Understanding the True Expense of Care

 Adel Making Herself at Home in the Barn

 Adel would be considered intro show quality.
-She has snowmass genetics and quality fiber.
+She has Snowmass genetics and quality fiber.

 Decision criteria within alpaca conformation include: